 As a student, you’re welcome to try anything that takes your fancy.
 With over 250 clubs and societies you can join, you’re spoilt for choice!
 Please attend the society and sports fair to meet other students and get a feel for the groups to see which ones you would like to be part of.
 Most have very low cost to join, which you can find detailed on the UEASU Opportunities pages.

 Our award-winning Mature Student Peer Support Group boasts a strong committee of current mature students keen to provide help and support to one another, as well as light relief outside of studies.
-Over the past year we have seen multiple nights out, the introduction of a specific WhatsApp group and a growing Facebook network.
+Over the past two years, we have seen multiple social events, group chats and a growing Facebook community.
 Find out more, its absolutely free to join so please don't hesitate to get involved.

 If you’re balancing other commitments alongside your studies but interested in taking part in sports, UEA Sport host a timetabled schedule of activities available for mature and postgraduate students, including Yoga, fitness classes, running groups, badminton and more.
 Find out more through this about UEA Sport.